Calculate the volumes and masses of soil, and chemicals in soils and ground water.

 cell volumetrics

-The cell volumetrics module provides cell by cell volumetrics data.
-It creates an output field with volume, contaminant mass, and cell centers for every cell in the grid.
-The user selects the analyte, cell sets, units, and soil properties, and the module computes volumetric data on a per-cell basis.
-Results can optionally be written to a tab-delimited file suitable for import into programs like Excel.
+The cell volumetrics module provides cell-by-cell volumetrics data.
+It produces an output field with volume, mass, cell-center, and contaminant data attached to every cell in the grid.
+The user selects the analyte, basis, units, and soil properties, and the module computes volumetric data on a per-cell basis.
+Aggregate values across all selected cells are also reported in the Information window, and results can optionally be written to a tab-delimited file suitable for import into programs like Excel.

 Ports